xapi-project/xen-api/doc/content/design/rate_limit.md

 The **fill rate**: the number of tokens per second that get added to the bucket (up to its capacity).

-Requests may differ in the number of tokens that they require to be served.
+Serving requests consumes tokens for the bucket - the token cost will be proportional to the amount of work that the request requires.
 For example, a simple DB call like VM.get_power_state may cost 1 token, while a VM.start call may cost 100 tokens.

 The basic principle is that for a client to get a request accepted, it needs to have enough tokens in the bucket.
-If there are not enough tokens, then the request will be queued until there are enough.
-When a request is accepted, its required number of tokens is taken out of the bucket.
+If there are not enough tokens, then the request will be queued until there are enough - the bucket is constantly refilled, so all requests eventually get served.
+When a request is accepted, its required number of tokens are taken out of the bucket.

 Therefore, the bucket’s **fill rate** determines the **long-term average** rate at which requests are served.
 For example, if the rate is 1 token/second, then on